Ricardomol/pazdera.github.io/_posts/2015-12-10-writing-for-programmers-1.md

 This is the end for part one.
 The next time, we’ll take a look at some more technical things like style or structure.

-[Subscribe to my newsletter](http://radek.io/newsletter/) to get a notification when it comes out.
+[Subscribe to my newsletter](http://radek.io/newsletter/) to be the first one to know when it comes out.